 Suggestive selling is a powerful and incredibly effective way to do exactly that, gently nudging customers towards higher-value purchases (or more items purchased per transaction) that benefit both them and your business.

 Suggestive selling is only effective when leveraged correctly.
-In this post, we’re going to take a look at five proven suggestive selling techniques for retailers and how your staff can use them.
+In this post, we’re going to take a look at proven suggestive selling techniques for retailers and how your staff can use them.

 In this post, you’ll learn: